GPs

 M.B., Ch.B.(Sheff), M.R.C.G.P., Diploma Royal College of Obstetrics & Gynaecology, Diploma Faculty of Family Planning.
 Qualified Sheffield 1993.

 Dr Combe completed her GP training in Brighton before moving to Bath to become a partner here at the Practice in 1998.
-Amanda has special interests in Gynaecology, Contraception and Sexual Health, and is also the partner responsible for personnel.
+Amanda has interests in Gynaecology, Contraception and Sexual Health, and also has a special interest in HRT and Autism.

 MBBS, MRCP, MRCGP trained in Oxford and London, qualifying in 1999.